bradws/uniplugger/README.md

 }
 ```

 Let's define a second plugin.
-This one gets the data directly from disk.
+This one gets the details of employees directly from disk.

 ```typescript
 // disk-datalayer.ts (The 2nd plugin)